Where Chris Stands On the Issues:

 Fought for major advances in water resilience in the face of future drought and reduced Russian River flow.

-Support for our public electric utility which offers the cheapest power in the county.
+I have worked to support and maintain our public electric utility which offers the cheapest power in the county.
 Cheaper power makes the eventual move to electric vehicles more affordable, and new public chargers make it more convenient.